 We started our journey to improve the teaching and learning of mathematics for every child in September 2016.
 There are several elements which have influenced improvements in attainment and progress in mathematics for our children.
-Mathematics is led by Mr M. Skirving (MaST) who is undertaking the Mastery Specialist Teacher this year.
+Mathematics is led by Mr M. Skirving (MaST) he is accredited with the NCETM.
 This document sets out our approach and the reasons why maths at Shilbottle may look a little different to other schools, or the way lessons/books looked a few years ago.